-- always lock your door
+- Always lock your door.

-- don't prop lobby doors open
+- Do not prop lobby doors open.

-- keep a list of your property and serial numbers in multiple locations
+- Keep a list of your property and serial numbers in multiple locations.

-On-line and cell phones
+Online and cell phones

-- store important phone numbers from your cell phone in an additional location - set on-line profiles as private as possible - keep track of any abusive or threatening comments, post, or text - never give your password or PIN number to someone else - be cautious of calls from unknown, blocked, or private numbers - never send money to any person or business you are not certain of, especially those that initiate contact with a phone call - record the serial numbers of your belongings (ipods, laptops, GPS, cell phones, etc.) - photocopy the contents of your wallet or purse (driver's license, credit cards, and the 1-800 numbers on the back, social security card, etc.) and store them in a safe place (parent's house) - never leave your laptop or cell phone unattended in a public place
+- Store important phone numbers from your cell phone in an additional location. - Set online profiles as private as possible. - Keep track of any abusive or threatening comments, posts, or text. - Never give your password or PIN number to someone else. - Be cautious of calls from unknown, blocked, or private numbers. - Never send money to any person or business you are not certain of, especially those that initiate contact with a phone call. - Record the serial numbers of your belongings (iPods, laptops, GPS, cell phones, etc.). - Photocopy the contents of your wallet or purse (driver's license, credit cards, and the 1-800 numbers on the back, social security card, etc.) and store them in a safe place. - Never leave your laptop or cell phone unattended in a public place.